ajiteshchhatani/ajiteshchhatani/README.md

 I am a frontend developer from India

-I've been in this space from the good 'ol days of JQuery logo to then working with Angular (JS and 2+) to finally discovering and subsequently trying to get better at React
+I've been in this space from the good 'ol days of JQuery to then working with Angular (JS and 2+) to finally discovering and subsequently trying to get better at React

 ## Languages, Frameworks and Libraries
 - HTML, CSS, JavaScript, TypeScript (WIP!)